minkssss/projects/4 Python/Pandas project/Pandas project.md

-Please access this [link](https://datalore.jetbrains.com/notebook/xh63hUlwjnQZ4dCW9mkZsm/8RoZLVxjSFVagItlUOdRMQ/) to see my project with Pandas.
+Please access this [link](https://datalore.jetbrains.com/notebook/xh63hUlwjnQZ4dCW9mkZsm/8RoZLVxjSFVagItlUOdRMQ/) to see my project with Pandas on Datalore.